tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - MUST connect to a TCP endpoint.
   - For an IP NetAddress, connect to the given host IP and port.
   - For an Onion NetAddress, connect to the onion address using the TCP, e.g. `tcp://xyz...123.onion:1234`.
-  - For an I2P [NetAddress], as yet undetermined.
+  - For an I2P NetAddress, as yet undetermined.
 - MUST write the parts of the given MessageEnvelope to the socket as a multipart message consisting of, in order:
   - identity;
   - version;